 Sail past one of the few remaining salt marshes in Connecticut.
 Observe the birds native to a salt marsh and discuss the ecological interactions, formation, and growth of

 This special educational experience, taught in an interactive and engaging manner, brings the marine sciences to life.

 Our staff consists of a captain, first mate, deckhand, and two experienced marine educators who act as our primary instructors.
 Classes are taught in an easy and engaging

 manner, with students encouraged to participate.
 Our staff is trained to interact well with groups of all ages to provide a safe and enjoyable learning environment.

 We suggest a class size of 35 to 40 students, with limited numbers of adult chaperones so that the focus may remain on the students.

 The Marine Science Course costs the standard charter rate (click "Private Charters" button on left side of page)

-We offer a special rate of $525 to schools and camps on weekdays from the beginning of our season through the end of May (excluding Memorial Day) and after Labor Day until
+We offer a special rate of $525 to schools and camps on weekdays from the beginning of our season through the end of May (excluding Memorial Day).

-the end of our season.
-A special deposit arrangement goes with this rate: a $100 deposit is required to reserve the cruise and the balance is due 14 days or more before sailing.
+A special deposit arrangement goes with this rate: a $100 deposit is required to reserve the cruise and the balance is due upon boarding.